mekkablue/Glyphs-Scripts/README.md

 * **Build small letter SM, TEL:** Creates the glyphs: `servicemark`, `telephone`.
 * **Build space glyphs:** Creates `mediumspace-math`, `emquad`, `emspace`, `enquad`, `enspace`, `figurespace`, `fourperemspace`, `hairspace`, `narrownbspace`, `punctuationspace`, `sixperemspace`, `nbspace`, `thinspace`, `threeperemspace`, `zerowidthspace`.
 * **Build Symbols:** Creates symbol glyphs such as `.notdef` (based on the boldest available `question` mark), an `estimated` glyph, as well as `bar` and `brokenbar` (for which it respects standard stems and italic angle). *Needs Vanilla.*
+* **Fix Punctuation Dots and Heights:** Syncs punctuation dots between ¡!¿? (and their SC+CASE variants).
+Will use dot from exclam in all other glyphs, and shift ¡¿ in SC and CASE variants.
+Assumes that ¡¿ are components in !?.
+Detailed report in Macro Window..
 * **Quote Manager:** Build double quotes from single quotes, and insert `#exit` and `#entry` anchors in the single quotes for auto-alignment.
 You need to have the single quotes already. *Needs Vanilla.*

 ## Color Fonts